GSG-K3/360HMR/pull_request_template.md

 3-Go to the browser and write the url as shown in router,but change the id to check more than one employee.
 4-The result will show as objects.

-"Screenshots of changes" Its backend work, no FE done!
+"Screenshots of changes" Its backend work, no FE done!.